MY WORKSHOP

 Practical Strategic Storytelling

-A workshop for pitching ideas, explaining complex problems, and changing hearts and minds.
+Learn how to pitch ideas, explain complex problems, and change hearts and minds.

 Previously enjoyed by teams at...